Overview

 Fund criteria

 Applications are sought from non-profit organisations in the Anglian Water region with a track record of successful delivery.
-They must demonstrate how a project will benefit both the natural water environment and the people living in the Anglian Water region, as well as how that change will be measured.
+They must demonstrate how a project will benefit both the natural water environment (eg natural habitat, biodiversity, water quality) and the people living in the Anglian Water region, as well as how that change will be measured.

 You can view maps of the Anglian Water management catchments at the base of this page, and you can check if you are supplied by Anglian Water at www.water.org.uk/customers/find-your-supplier